StackStorm/st2docs/docs/source/packs.rst

 On Ubuntu systems, edit ``/etc/default/st2actionrunner`` and ``/etc/default/st2api`` to set the proxy configuration environment variables.
-For RHEL/CentOS systems, edit If you are using RHEL, you can edit ``/etc/sysconfig/st2actionrunner`` and ``/etc/sysconfig/st2api`` to place the proxy configuration environment variables for the ``st2actionrunner`` and ``st2api`` processes. |st2| picks up these environment variables to let pack installer know about the proxy.
+For RHEL/CentOS systems, edit ``/etc/sysconfig/st2actionrunner`` and
+``/etc/sysconfig/st2api``. |st2| will use these environment variables for pack installation.
 The file contents should look as follows:

 Ubuntu 16.04 or RHEL 7
 ######################